About

-I am also interested in how language interacts with other cognitive domains, especially working memory and music cognition.
+I am also interested in how language interacts with other cognitive domains, like music cognition.

 Contact: ckmtang[at]umd[dot]edu